 TTP maintains a close relationship with al-Qa’ida, as both groups share resources and territory.
 Historically, al-Qa’ida has provided TTP with ideological guidance, while TTP has supplied al-Qa’ida with safe havens in Pakistan along the border with Afghanistan.

 Threat to New Jersey: Low

-TTP poses a low threat to New Jersey due to territorial losses in Pakistan, the United States targeting its leaders, and internal conflicts constraining the group to regional operations, despite prior plots targeting the United States.
+TTP poses a low threat to New Jersey due to its territorial losses in Pakistan, the United States targeting its leaders, and internal conflicts constraining the group to regional operations, despite prior plots against the United States.
 TTP has never succeeded in conducting an attack in the United States; however, the group continues to entice Americans to provide monetary and material support.